boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    Because the setting of TCP control bits may be misused in some flows (e.g., Distributed Denial-of-Service (DDoS) attacks), an exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
-This document uses a stronger requirement language compared to {{?RFC7125}}.
+This document uses a stronger requirements language compared to {{?RFC7125}}.

    This document does not add new security considerations to those already